The Powerful Meaning Of Isaiah 53:5 (by his wounds we are healed)

 This is an incredible promise and hope that we have.
 Sin has brought death and destruction, but we can have hope because of what the Messiah has done.
 He is the great physician who brings healing to all who follow him.

-Isaiah 53:5 should remind us to continually turn to Jesus for healing.
+Isaiah 53:5 challenges us to continually turn to Jesus for healing.
 When we have something broken in our lives, whether due to our sin or someone’s sin against us, we should seek God for healing.

 Now check out: The Meaning Of John 14:6 (I am the way the truth and the life)